donele/CarND-Unscented-Kalman-Filter/README.md

 }
 ```

-The measurement matrix `H_` in this case is not a constant, but rather a jacobian, recalculated each time a new measurement comes in.
+The measurement matrix `H_` in this case is not a constant, but rather a jacobian that is recalculated each time a new measurement comes in.

 ### Data Encapsulation

-The starter code comes with just one kalman filter class that handles both lidar and radar measurement.
-And many of the kalman filter calculations are done in the class [FusionEKF](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/src/FusionEKF.cpp).
-However, I decided to move all the calculations into the classes KF and its subclasses for better data encapsulation.
+The starter code comes with just one kalman filter class that handles both lidar and radar measurement, and many of the kalman filter calculations are done in the class [FusionEKF](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/master/src/FusionEKF.cpp).
+However, I decided to move all the calculations into the classes `KF` and its subclasses for better data encapsulation.
 And by using the inheritance between the kalman filter classes, I can reuse the code for the prediction process which is common between two types of kalman filters.
-The convenience comes with a risk thought.
-If an algorithm with a different prediction method is implemented in the future, the inheritance structure may have to be rewritten.
+A potential risk with this design is that if an algorithm with a different prediction method is implemented in the future, the inheritance structure may have to be rewritten.

-The state vector `x` and the covariant matrix `P` are wrapped in a class `KFState`, and it is passed to the functions `Predict()` and `Update()` by reference, to be updated inside the functions.
+The state vector `x` and the covariant matrix `P` are wrapped into a class `KFState`, and it is passed to the functions `Predict()` and `Update()` by reference, to be updated inside the functions.

 ```c++
 class KFState {